 - Fatigue or shortness of breath, especially with physical activity

 Most people with a mild or moderate decrease in red cells don't realize they're anemic.
 However, anemia can become severe if you continue to produce too few red cells.
 Your doctor may prescribe a red cell growth factor or a blood transfusion for severe anemia to help restore your red cell count.

-Another class of drugs your doctor may use to improve your anemia is erythropoiesis-stimulating agents (ESAs).
-ESAs, such as Epogen®, Procrit® and Aranesp®, are synthetic versions of erythropoietin, a hormone produced in the kidneys that stimulates the body to produce red blood cells.
+Erythropoiesis-stimulating agents (ESAs) are another class of drugs your doctor may use to improve your anemia.
+ESAs such as Epogen®, Procrit® and Aranesp® are synthetic versions of erythropoietin, a hormone produced in the kidneys that stimulates the body to produce red blood cells.
 ESAs are injected under your skin.
 Some studies suggest that ESAs may increase the risk for blood clots because they correct anemia too vigorously.
 Also, in some forms of cancer, the use of an ESA may be associated with a worse outcome.
 If your doctor prescribes an ESA, you'll be given information and guidelines from the Food and Drug Administration about the drug.
 Talk with your doctor about the risks and benefits of this therapy.